-Our straight forward and no nonsense Borscht recipe will be an amazing dish to serve to your family this Svitay Vechir.
-If you have not cooked Borscht before, you definatley need to give this recipe a try!
+Our straight forward and no nonsense Borshch recipe will be an amazing dish to serve to your family this Svitay Vechir.
+If you have not cooked Borshcht before, you definitely need to give this recipe a try!

 This much-loved national dish needs no introduction.
-Borscht recipes differ widely between each region, and even families.
+Borshch recipes differ widely between each region, and even families.

 Learn how to make this hearty beetroot soup this Christmas with our simple recipe, with special tips along the way from our very own Michael Fryszczyn!